nhatminh743/Plate_Detection/README.md

 - 'from .read_plate import PlateOCRProcessor'
 -  'PlateOCRProcessor' under `__all__`

+2. Change model directory:
+- Change the model directory in `API/main.py` to your local directory.

-2. Create a new virtual environment and install necessary packages
+3. Create a new virtual environment and install necessary packages
 - Download Anaconda Navigator
 - Open Anaconda Prompt (prefer as Administrator)
 - Create a new environment using this line: `conda create -n deploymentENV python=3.10`